-With respect to conducting the lapse-support test on flexible premium policy forms, Section 3.6 of the ASOP provides that the policy persistency assumption is to be set to 100% in all policy years after the fifth.
-The ASOP does not appear to give direction to the actuary in choosing a premium continuation assumption after the fifth year and the requirement of "changing only the persistency assumption" might be viewed by some actuaries as requiring that the premium continuation assumption be the same as that used in the self-support test.
-If the premium continuation assumption (premium pattern and amount) results in some policies (that are in force at the end of five years and survive) not qualifying for conditional benefits or terminating after the fifth year due to lack of funding, some actuaries believe the ASOP requires an additional change in the premium continuation assumption.
-The actuary should consider whether benefits (including death benefits) that are conditional upon policy continuation or certain premium payment patterns are assumed to be provided to all policies in force at the end of year five and which survive to the date of such benefits.
+With respect to conducting the lapse-support test on flexible premium policy forms, Section 3.6 of the ASOP provides that the policy persistency assumption is to be set to 100 percent in all policy years after the fifth.
+Some actuaries believe the ASOP does not give direction to the actuary in choosing a premium continuation assumption after the fifth year and the requirement of "changing only the persistency assumption" is viewed by some actuaries as requiring that the premium continuation assumption be the same as that used in the self-support test.
+If the premium continuation assumption (premium pattern and amount) results in some policies (that are in-force at the end of five years and survive) not qualifying for conditional benefits or terminating after the fifth year due to lack of funding, some actuaries believe the ASOP requires an additional change in the premium continuation assumption in the lapse-support test.

-Some actuaries would interpret the ASOP as allowing for a premium continuation assumption that could result in policy termination or other benefit cessation, as long as the actuary considers the impact and likelihood of this assumption.
-Considerations that might influence the actuary in deciding whether the premium continuation assumption should be modified are the materiality of this assumption and reasonableness of the level of the premium payments required to continue these benefits for all policies.
-For example, some Universal Life with Secondary Guarantee products require a large catch-up premium to extend the secondary guarantee to maturity.
-It might not be realistic, or even feasible, to assume that this premium is paid on all policies.
+For policy forms that provide benefits that are conditional upon certain premium payment patterns, some actuaries would interpret the ASOP as allowing for a premium continuation assumption (e.g., pay to age 85 versus maturity) that could result in policy termination or other benefit cessation, as long as the actuary considers the effect and likelihood of this assumption.
+Considerations that might influence an actuary in deciding whether the premium continuation assumption should be modified are the materiality of this assumption and reasonableness of the level of the premium payments required to continue these benefits for all policies.
+For example, some universal life with secondary guarantee products require a large catch-up premium to extend the secondary guarantee to maturity.
+Many actuaries believe it might not be realistic, or even feasible, to assume that this premium is paid on all policies.

-Assuming the death benefit would be paid even if premium payment conditions are not met would be seen by many actuaries as inappropriate.
-There would seem to be several approaches that actuaries may choose to overcome this problem.
+Many actuaries believe that assuming the death benefit would be paid even if premium payment conditions are not met is not required.
+There are several approaches that actuaries have chosen to address the issue of a benefit being paid when premium payment conditions are not met.

-Since the Model and the ASOP mandate a 100% policy persistency rate assumption following the fifth policy year, some actuaries may choose to use a 100% premium continuation assumption after the fifth policy year.
-However, a 100% premium continuation assumption could still result in policy termination if the level of premium being paid is insufficient to keep the policy in force until all benefits are paid.
-Therefore, the actuary should consider whether allowing policies to terminate due to insufficient funding is consistent with the ASOP.
+Since the Model and the ASOP mandate a 100 percent policy persistency rate assumption following the fifth policy year, some actuaries may choose to use a 100 percent premium continuation assumption after the fifth policy year.
+However, a 100 percent premium continuation assumption could still result in policy termination if the level of premium being paid is insufficient to keep the policy in-force until all benefits are paid; therefore, most actuaries consider whether allowing policies to terminate due to insufficient funding is consistent with the ASOP.

-Some actuaries may believe the premium continuation should be the same as that used in the self-support test for as long as fund mechanics keep the policy in force.
+Some actuaries believe the premium continuation should be the same as that used in the self-support test for as long as fund mechanics keep the policy in-force.

-If the policy funds become insufficient and the actuary determines that this assumption is inappropriate, there appear to be at least two choices to keep the policy from terminating:
+If the policy funds become insufficient and the actuary determines that this assumption is inappropriate, most actuaries believe there are at least two options to keep the policy from terminating:

-- 1. Using the illustrated scale under consideration, solve for the level premium payable from the initially projected termination date to the end of the contract which will keep the policy from terminating, or, - 2.
+- 1. Using the illustrated scale under consideration, solve for the level premium payable from the initially projected termination date to the end of the contract which will keep the policy from terminating; or, - 2.
 Beginning on the date of the projected termination, assume just enough premium is paid to keep the policy from termination prior to the next premium due date.
 This will likely result in an increasing premium pattern.

-Other actuaries may devise additional methodologies that keep the policy in force.
-For in force testing done after the fifth policy year, most actuaries would reflect actual historical persistency experience up to the current date and 100% policy persistency thereafter.
+Other actuaries devise additional methodologies that keep the policy in-force.
+For inforce testing done after the fifth policy year, most actuaries would reflect actual historical persistency experience up to the current date and 100 percent policy persistency thereafter.